A continuous variable quantum battery with wireless and remote charging: III. Main results

+When combining the rotating and counter-rotating wave couplings, what value of $k_{C}$ and $k_{L}$ can be taken to ensure that the ergotropy is maximized for a given set of conditions?
 Fig.~\ref{figure4} gives the change of Max$[E_{e}(t)]$ and Max$[R(t)]$ with $k_{C}$ and $k_{L}$.
-It is found that the larger values of Max$[E_{e}(t)]$ and Max$[R(t)]$ always satisfy the condition $k_{C}k_{L}<0$, which indicates that the strength of the anti-rotating coupling is greater than that of the rotating wave coupling (i.e., $|g+G|>|g-G|\geq0$).
+It is found that the larger values of Max$[E_{e}(t)]$ and Max$[R(t)]$ always satisfy the condition $k_{C}k_{L}<0$, which indicates that the strength of the counter-rotating coupling is greater than that of the rotating wave coupling (i.e., $|g+G|>|g-G|\geq0$).
 This can be deduced by means of reasoning based on the conditions of the rotating wave approximation.
-The anti-rotating wave coupling only plays key role when its strength is substantial, thereby significantly impacting the system's dynamical behaviors.
-To illustrate this, the relationship between the maximum values of $E_{e}(t)$ and $R(t)$ with $k_{C}$ and $k_{L}$ under condition of $n_{p}=4$ is demonstrated in Fig.~\ref{figure4}(a) and Fig.~\ref{figure4}(b), with the aim of providing a reference for the practical operation for the performance of the quantum batteries.
+The counter-rotating wave coupling only plays key role when its strength is substantial, thereby significantly impacts the system's dynamical behaviors.
+The relationships between the maximum values of $E_{e}(t)$ and $R(t)$ with $k_{C}$ and $k_{L}$ under condition of $n_{p}=4$ are demonstrated in Fig.~\ref{figure4}(a) and Fig.~\ref{figure4}(b), with the aim of providing a reference for the practical operation of the quantum batteries.
 Indeed, the greater the initial energy, the more power is used to drive the evolution.
 The maximum ergotropy is monotonically increased by enhancing the average number of photons for a specific evolution period, as shown in Fig.~\ref{figure5}(a).
 However, it should be noted that the relationship between the maximum value of $R(t)$ and the average number of photons $n_{p}$ over an evolution period cannot be determined by theoretical analysis.
 It can only be obtained through numerical calculation.
-Fig.~\ref{figure5}(b) shows that Max$[R(t)]$ with $n_{p}$ is a convex function.
+Fig.~\ref{figure5}(b) shows that the change of Max$[R(t)]$ with $n_{p}$ is a convex function.
 So, can the value of Max$[R(t)]$ saturate and approach to $1$?
-We predict that Max$[R(t)]\rightarrow1$ if $n_{p}\rightarrow+\infty$.
-In order to verify our prediction, we take $n_{p}=10^{5}$ in the numerical calculation, Max$[R(t)]=0.996$ is obtained.
+It is predicted that Max$[R(t)]\rightarrow1$ if $n_{p}\rightarrow+\infty$.
+In order to verify this prediction, $n_{p}=10^{5}$ is taken in the numerical calculation and Max$[R(t)]=0.996$ is realized.
 In the present paper, we do not study the situation of $|k_{C,L}|\geq1$, which would make the system to enter the region of deep strong coupling and lead to the energy divergence.